abdulrahim2002/personal_website/content/posts/can_quantum_entanglement_help_you_sync_your_database_replicas.md

 bool x = 1;
 ```

-Suppose, The variable `x` is stored as "spin up" state in electron 1 and
+Suppose, The variable `x` is stored as "spin up" state in electron1 and
-"spin down" state in electron2.
-Note that quantum entangled particles
-usually have opposite properties.

-Now suppose, we seperate these electrons to 2 locations far apart.
+electron2.
+Now suppose, we seperate these electrons to 2 locations far
+apart.
 Suppose, electron1 is in India and electron2 is in Russia.
-Now we update
+Now
-the variable x as follows:
+we update the variable x as follows:

 ```
 x = 0;